annahutch/fcfdr/README.md

 <!-- badges: end -->

-`fcfdr` is an R package to implement flexible cFDR.
+`fcfdr` is an R package that implements cFDR to generate GWAS
+\(p\)-values that have been adjusted using auxiliary covariates.
+It supports auxiliary covariates from any arbitrary distribution, enabling researchers to leverage a wide variety of auxiliary data types with GWAS
+\(p\)-values.

 -----